 Guidance on supervision work

-Developing good written communication to lay out cogent scientific arguments is an essential part of the Earth Sciences degree, and a very valuable skill more generally.
-Although there is no(/little) formal essay training in the Natural Sciences Tripos, feedback on supervision work provides the key opportunity for you to hone your writing skills.
+Developing good written communication to lay out cogent scientific arguments is an essential part of the Earth Sciences degree, and a very valuable skill more generally beyond academia.
+Feedback on supervision work provides the key opportunity for you to hone your writing skills.
 There is also a great article on the science of scientific writing by George Gopen and Judith Swan, which you can find online here, or a pdf here.

 In terms of presentation, I would consider handwriting your essays and hand drawing any figures/graphs that you want to include.
 The reason for this is that the examination at the end of the year will (for most people) involve handwriting your essays within a time limit, so it is important to maintain practice at this during the year.

 Again, I would recommend the doing the work handwritten.
 In the case of calculation work, this is mainly because it would be inordinately awkward to appropriately typeset the maths describing your workings.